harshnayangithub/Reddit_Clone/README.md

 My deployment URL on EC-2 looks something like this (http://3.108.194.17:3000/) I have used two different instance one for the CI and other for the Deployment.

+Feel free to open any issue regarding the installation steps mentioned.
+Contribute to this project by opening a Pull Request.